National Wildlife Refuge: Geographical data

+As of September 30, 2019, the refuges had 15,257 roads, bridges, and trails; 5,204 buildings; 8,407 water management structures; and 8,414 other structures such as visitor facility enhancements (hunting blinds, fishing piers, boat docks, observation decks, and information kiosks).
+The overall facility infrastructure is valued at over $36 billion.

 Special designation areas

 In addition to refuge status, the "special" status of lands within individual refuges may be recognized by additional designations, either legislatively or administratively.
 Special designation may also occur through the actions of other legitimate agencies or organizations.
 The influence that special designations may have on the management of refuge lands and waters may vary considerably.

 Special designation areas within the refuge system as of September 30, 2014, included: